morteza-taheri/VpnM/Markdown.md

 SstpPort: Derived from OpenVPN/SSL-VPN port (for SSTP support)

+Source: Indicates which source provided the data (API, HTML, Mirror)

-4.3 Server List Update Strategy
+4.5 Server List Update Strategy
 Automatic Update: Every 2 hours by default.

 User Configurable: The update interval will be adjustable in the app settings.

 Background Updates: Using WorkManager for efficient background processing.

-Parallel Fetching Strategy (Always Active):

-Concurrently fetch the CSV API, the primary website HTML, and the mirror sites list.
-Parse all HTML pages and the CSV file in parallel.
-Merge and deduplicate servers from all sources (based on IP or hostname).
-If one source fails (e.g., CSV API timeout), the others continue and the merged list is still generated from the successful sources.
-Store the final merged list in the local database.
+Priority-Based Fetching Strategy:

+Primary Attempt: Fetch from official CSV API (http://www.vpngate.net/api/iphone/) and HTML page (https://www.vpngate.net/en/) concurrently.
+If Primary Succeeds: Parse both sources, merge, deduplicate, and store in database.
+Mark source as "API" or "HTML".
+If Primary Fails: Attempt to fetch from Mirror CSV (https://raw.githubusercontent.com/morteza-taheri/VpnM/refs/heads/master/Servers.csv).
+If Mirror CSV Succeeds: Parse the CSV, merge with any HTML data (if available), and store.
+Mark source as "Mirror CSV".
+If All CSV Sources Fail: Attempt to fetch from Mirror Sites HTML (from https://www.vpngate.net/en/sites.aspx).
+If All Sources Fail: Use cached server list from local database (with a warning to the user).
 Data Deduplication: The app will merge and deduplicate servers from all sources based on their IP address or hostname to create a single, comprehensive list.
-In case of conflicting data (e.g., different ping values), the most recent or highest-quality value will be retained.
+In case of conflicting data, the most recent or highest-quality value will be retained.

-4.4 Benefits of This Approach
+4.6 Benefits of This Three-Tier Approach
+High Availability: Multiple fallback sources ensure the app always has a server list to display.

-Maximum Server Coverage: Combining CSV, HTML, and mirrors yields the largest possible list of available servers.
+Maximum Server Coverage: Combining all sources yields the largest possible list of available servers.

 Redundancy: Failure of one source does not compromise the entire update cycle.

-Freshness: HTML parsing captures servers that might be listed on the website but not yet reflected in the CSV API.
+Freshness: Primary API provides the most up-to-date data, while HTML parsing captures additional details.

-Protocol Awareness: By reading the green checkmarks in the HTML table, the app knows exactly which protocols each server supports, allowing for intelligent filtering and connection selection.
+Protocol Awareness: By reading the green checkmarks in the HTML table, the app knows exactly which protocols each server supports.

-SSTP Reliability: By deriving SSTP details from OpenVPN/SSL-VPN, we ensure SSTP connections work seamlessly without needing extra data fields.
+SSTP Reliability: By deriving SSTP details from OpenVPN/SSL-VPN, we ensure SSTP connections work seamlessly.

 5. User Interface & Experience
 5.1 Modern UI Requirements